mongodb/docs/source/includes/nav/list-org-settings.rst

 In |service|, go to the :guilabel:`Organization Settings` page.

-a.
+i.
 If it's not already displayed, select your desired organization from the :icon-mms:`office` :guilabel:`Organizations` menu in the navigation bar.